jsr6720/jsr6720.github.io/_posts/2024-04-16-my-favorite-xkcd.md

 This is a silly list of my favorites that apply to many situations.
 I admit that waiting for [explainxkcd](https://www.explainxkcd.com) updates to understand the joke is painful...

 I share these at least once a month.
-Thank you Randall.
+Thank you [Randall](https://xkcd.com/about/).

 ## Serious business

-I do think tools like GitHub Copilot and other LLM have dramatically shifted this table analysis.
-What might've taken a few hours to research and write might be done in less than one.
-Always make sure you include the time it takes to reference the chart.
+I do think tools like GitHub Copilot and other LLM have dramatically improved success rate of automating small tasks.
+What might've taken a few hours to research and write can be done in less than one.

+I have at various times in my career printed a copy of this and pinned it to my wall.
+Remember this is no greater waste of time than automating something that ought not be done at all.[^2]

 ![1205: is it worth the time](https://imgs.xkcd.com/comics/is_it_worth_the_time.png)